 Generosity of Donors

-Funding from private individuals, foundations and corporations constitutes nearly 50% of our annual revenue.
-The balance of funding comes from public contracts.
-We are good stewards of all of these resources by maintaining development cost at 4% and administration cost at 5% in FY19.
+Funding from private individuals, foundations and corporations constitutes nearly 30% of our annual revenue.
+We are good stewards of all of these resources by maintaining development cost at 7% and administration cost at 3% in fiscal year 2020 (FY20).
 The Board of Directors monitors program operations and outcomes, and consults with and reviews experts’ advice and decisions regarding investments and financial business.

 Effective and Efficient Results

-An examination of Boston Rescue Mission’s 2019 Fiscal Year financials reveals a major strength that spans all of our programs: we believe that our cost per client is much lower than other organizations serving the homeless population while remaining true to our vision and mission of transforming lives by empowering people at risk to achieve a healthier and more independent lives.
+An examination of Boston Rescue Mission’s 2020 fiscal year financials reveals a major strength that spans all of our programs: we believe that our cost per client is much lower than other organizations serving the homeless population while remaining true to our vision and mission of transforming lives by empowering people at risk to achieve a healthier and more independent lives.
 Recovery, housing and other services continue to result in 70% to 75% achievement and success rates, an excellent standard for any human services organization.

 Safe & Healthy

-In FY19, we provided 14,342 safe and warm bed nights to more than 1,500 individuals in need.
-Every night of the year, we open our doors to welcome without judgment or requirements for up to 175 women and men experiencing homelessness and poverty in Greater Boston.
+In FY20, we provided 37,933 safe and warm bed nights to nearly 1,000 individuals in need across all programs.
+Every night of the year, we open our doors to welcome without judgment or requirements for up to 178 women and men experiencing homelessness and poverty in Greater Boston.
 We are a refuge from the weather and city streets.
 Hearty and healthy meals, showers, toiletries, warm gloves and socks are provided as we care for each person with dignity and respect.
 Case managers help begin lives of recovery from substance use disorders, chronic homelessness and unemployment and many other challenges.
 Guests may meet with a case manager to address acute concerns and learn more about other services.
 A partnership with Boston Health Care for the Homeless brings professionals that provide medical care and referrals for mental health and recovery treatment.